You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 Lymphoma and Other Malignancies: Immunosuppressants, including LUPKYNIS, increase the risk of developing lymphomas and other malignancies, particularly of the skin.
 The risk appears to be related to increasing doses and duration of immunosuppression rather than to the use of any specific agent.

-Serious Infections: Immunosuppressants, including LUPKYNIS, increase the risk of developing bacterial, viral, fungal, and protozoal infections (including opportunistic infections), which may lead to serious, including fatal, outcomes.
+Serious Infections: Immunosuppressants, including LUPKYNIS, increase the risk of developing bacterial, viral, fungal, and protozoal infections, including opportunistic infections which lead to serious, including fatal outcomes.

 Nephrotoxicity: LUPKYNIS, like other calcineurin inhibitors (CNIs), may cause acute and/or chronic nephrotoxicity.
 The risk is increased when CNIs are concomitantly administered with drugs associated with nephrotoxicity.
+Monitor eGFR regularly.

 Hypertension: Hypertension is a common adverse reaction of LUPKYNIS therapy and may require antihypertensive therapy.
+Monitor blood pressure regularly.

 Neurotoxicity: LUPKYNIS, like other CNIs, may cause a spectrum of neurotoxicities: severe include posterior reversible encephalopathy syndrome (PRES), delirium, seizure, and coma; others include tremor, paresthesia, headache, and changes in mental status and/or motor and sensory functions.
+Monitor for neurologic symptoms.

 Hyperkalemia: Hyperkalemia, which may be serious and require treatment, has been reported with CNIs, including LUPKYNIS.
 Concomitant use of agents associated with hyperkalemia may increase the risk for hyperkalemia.
+Monitor serum potassium levels periodically.

 QTc Prolongation: LUPKYNIS prolongs the QTc interval in a dose‑dependent manner when dosed higher than the recommended lupus nephritis therapeutic dose.
 The use of LUPKYNIS in combination with other drugs that are known to prolong QTc may result in clinically significant QT prolongation.